natbox/laserDeburring/readme.md

 # testCase
-`Presetting of deburring and welding in a two dimensional photonic space using the VOF solver by OpenFOAM`
+`Presetting of deburring/welding in a two dimensional photonic space using the VOF solver by OpenFOAM`